Appointments & Health records

 Q: If I delete the text by mistake after I have opened it up how will I remember my appointment date?

 A: As well as patient appointment communications, we run an appointment reminder service so patients remember the key details of their upcoming appointment.
-Once the appointment has been confirmed on a smartphone, it will automatically link to the mobile phone calendar.

 Q: Can I opt out of receiving it?